 I tell you, there is definitely something special and very I need another piece about this cake.
 Dress it up with a snowdrift of icing sugar and it is special enough for company, or cut big slabs of it to pack in lunches or munch on as an after-school snack.
 The honey and applesauce help keep it moist for days - if it lasts that long!

-Kitchen Frau Notes: I’ve taken some liberties with this gluten-free version of the cake, using ground golden flax and water instead of eggs, adding applesauce and extra leavening to compensate for the heavier flours, and using apple cider vinegar to coat the apples for an extra layer of apple flavour.
+Kitchen Frau Notes: I've taken some liberties with this gluten-free version of an Apfelkuchen, using ground golden flax and water instead of eggs, adding applesauce and extra leavening to compensate for the more robust flours, and using apple cider vinegar to coat the apples for an extra layer of apple flavour.

 The ground flax gives the cake the structure it needs when using gluten-free flours.
 Regular brown flax can be substituted for the golden flax seeds.

-I’ve also made it with ¾ cup (100gms) oat flour instead of the buckwheat flour and it has turned out beautifully.
+I've also made the cake with ¾ cup (100gms) oat flour instead of the buckwheat flour and it has turned out beautifully.

 If you'd rather make the wheat flour and egg version, check out the link below.